We use the Present Perfect to:

 Position within the sentence: before the participle.

-We use YET to talk about an action that hasn't been completed, but we expect it to happen.
-It is used in negative and interrogative sentences:
+talk about an action that hasn't been completed, but we expect it to

 "Have they arrived yet?"